katiesaund/academic_website/content/post/positive_poster_session/index.md

 projects: []
 ---

 Presenting your research at a poster session is a learned skilled.
-If you find it hard the first time don't panic, you just need some pratice and a little help.
-I used to get a stomache ache just thinking about presenting at a poster session.
+If you find it hard the first time don't panic, you just need some practice and a little help.
+I used to get a stomach ache just thinking about presenting at a poster session.
 Now I look forward to them and leave more energized about my research.
-Here are the steps I've taken to improve my poster session experiences:
+Here are the steps I took to improve my poster session experience.

 ## Find the best conference you can.
 The most proactive step you can take to have an enjoyable poster session is to take the time to choose the best conference for you, your research topic, and your goals.
-The best conference for you will have lots of attendees with similar research interests to yours.
-Sometimes this means finding a small, niche conference on your subfield rather than going to an amorphous, mega-sized conference.
+The best conference for you will have many attendees with research interests similar to yours.
+A small, niche conference in your subfield may have more researchers in your area (meaning more traffic to your poster) than an amorphous, mega-sized conference.

 ## Customize your conversation to the other person’s interests.
 It is a waste of time to use the same research pitch on every visitor to your poster.
 Take the first minute to introduce yourself and to get to know the person who has stopped by your poster.
 Specifically, ask what interest the person has in your poster.